ericwq/aprilsh/README.md

 ## Installation

 #### Reqirement

-- [open-ssh](https://www.openssh.com/) is a must reqirement, sshd is required to perform user authentication.
+- [open-ssh](https://www.openssh.com/) is a must requirement, sshd is required to perform user authentication.
-- [locale support](https://git.adelielinux.org/adelie/musl-locales/-/wikis/home) is a must reqirement.
+- [locale support](https://git.adelielinux.org/adelie/musl-locales/-/wikis/home) is a must requirement.
 - [ncurses and terminfo](https://invisible-island.net/ncurses/) is a must requirement.
 - [systmd](https://systemd.io/) is reuired by redhat linux family (fedora, centos, redhat).
 - [openrc](https://github.com/OpenRC/openrc) is required by alpine.
 - [utmps](https://skarnet.org/software/utmps/) is reuired by alpine
-- [logrotate](https://github.com/logrotate/logrotate) is reuired by alpine.
+- [logrotate](https://github.com/logrotate/logrotate) is required by alpine.

 if you perfer to build aprilsh manually, please refer to [this document](doc/install-alpine.md)